IRS scammers are working overtime this season in an attempt to steal your identity and money.

 The scammers call persistently and also may spoof 911 calling your phone as well, according to the report.

 With the iTunes gift card scam, the thieves ask you to put money on the card and then read them the 16-digit code off the back.
-That allows them to quickly access the cash, in most cases, in a way that’s untraceable.
+That allows them to quickly access the cash in a way that’s untraceable in most cases.